pubnub/eon-workshop/lesson3/README.md

 ![plain map](images/plain_map.png)

-Note that we added two special fields to the config: `mb_token` and `mb_id`.
+Note that we added two special fields to the config: `mbToken` and `mbId`.
 These are not PubNub keys, but rather MapBox tokens.
 For this workshop you can use these tokens created by our map master Ian, but for your own projects you'll need to sign up for a free account [at MapBox](https://www.mapbox.com).